-Since then, three more major earthquakes have hit the region, along with over 11,000 aftershocks.
+Since then, another major earthquake has hit the region, along with over 11,000 aftershocks.
 More than 850,000 children remain displaced, their homes damaged or destroyed.
 The combined death toll has surpassed 50,000, with thousands more injured.

 As children cope with shock, fear and uncertainty, their parents are struggling to keep them safe and warm in temporary shelters.
 Some families are afraid to return to their homes, now structurally unsound and in danger of collapse.
 Others no longer have a home to go to.